rofenac/quiz-app/README.md

-# 🚀 THE FULL STACK...ARISE 🌌
+# 🚀 FULL STACK...ARISE 🌌

 > *"The fullstack deployment is complete.
 Now, witness the firepower of this fully armed and operational application!"*